-Once your color theme is ready to go, now you can start thinking about what flowers come in the hues you’ve chosen.
+Once your color theme is ready to go, you can start thinking about what flowers come in the hues you’ve chosen.
 Florists can give you an in-person demonstration of which flowers work well with your theme, as well as what different types of flowers look good together.
-“During our consultation process, we work with fresh flowers at the table to show the brides several choices,” says Fleegal.
+“During our consultation process, we work with fresh flowers at the table to show the brides several choices,” Fleegal says.
 “This ‘live and in-person’ concept seems to assist brides in forming their floral visions.”

-Now, even though your heart may belong to a specific kind of flower, you have to remember that a particular bloom may not be in season during the time of your wedding.
-Picking out-of-season blossoms poses two big obstacles for brides: “Although flowers are available year-round (for the most part), when grown out of season they can be small in size and be of poor quality,” says Fleegal.
+Even though your heart may belong to a specific kind of flower, keep in mind that a particular bloom may not be in season during the time of your wedding.
+Picking out-of-season blossoms can pose problems for brides.
+“Although flowers are available year-round (for the most part), when grown out of season, they can be small in size and of poor quality,” Fleegal says.
 “A bride should also always expect to pay premium price for flowers that are grown out of their traditional season.”

 Working closely with your florist will help you avoid this problem.
-They’ll show you some alternatives that’ll still make you happy — without breaking the bank.
-“Our advice for a budget-conscious bride is to be realistic about the types of flowers that will stay within your vision but not destroy your budget,” says Fleegal.
+They’ll show you some alternatives that will still make you happy — without breaking the bank.
+“Our advice for a budget-conscious bride is to be realistic about the types of flowers that will stay within your vision but not destroy your budget,” Fleegal says.
 “We encourage most brides to make sure their bouquet is exactly what they want.
 After all, it is their special day!
 We can show them other areas to trim their budget so they can splurge on themselves.”